memgraph/docs/docs/reference-guide/streams/overview.md

 processing:
 1. Every message is processed **at least once**: the message offsets are committed to the Kafka cluster after the processing is done.
-This means if the committing failes, then the messages can get processed multiple times.
+This means if the committing fails, then the messages can get processed multiple times.
 2. Every message is precessed **at most once**: the message offsets are commited to the Kafka cluster right after they are recieved, before the processing is started.
 This means if the processing fails, then the same